Skip to main content

 HSC Maths Extension 1 binomial theorem and combinatorics: deep dive (2026 guide)

 A complete deep dive into the binomial theorem and combinatorics for HSC Mathematics Extension 1.
-Counting principles, permutations, combinations, the binomial theorem in full, Pascal's triangle, and standard exam techniques (general term, independent term, sum identities).
+Counting principles, permutations, combinations, the binomial theorem in full, Pascal's triangle, standard exam techniques (general term, independent term, sum identities), and an embedded practice question set with full solutions.

 What this guide covers